 Small business marketing is changing every day.
-Consumer behaviour is constantly evolving, and distractions are plentiful and common.
+Consumer behavior is constantly evolving, and distractions are plentiful and common.
 Taking a scattergun approach to marketing a business just doesn’t cut it today.
 Some people may say “just get your message out there and analyse the response”.
 This is not a sustainable way to move forward in small business marketing.
 Would you jump on a sail boat with no GPS or navigation equipment of any kind and set sail with an idea of where you want to get to, but no clear direction on how to get there?
 You’d be counting on hope and luck.
 The same thing applies to marketing, you need a map to get your business to where it needs to go, a map you can regularly revisit and evolve to get the business over those colossal waves and through rough weather conditions … so to speak.

 Documenting a marketing plan can be overwhelming but can also be quite simple if you know what to include.
 I’ve seen many marketing plans in my career as a marketer and I’m still stunned when I see that some common key elements missing.
 Here are 4 elements of a marketing plan I believe should absolutely be included.

 Surprisingly many business owners, and sometimes even marketers, forget to detail their target market beyond the conventional demographics most people divert to when asked about their target market.
 To really know your customer is to know them on a more granular level.
 Adopting a general approach and assuming your customers will come equally is no longer enough to support lead generation.
-A “one-size-fits all” approach to marketing isn’t focussed enough, and in most cases will not work well enough to support your business goals.
+A “one-size-fits all” approach to marketing isn’t focused enough, and in most cases will not work well enough to support your business goals.

 So how do you get to know them better?
 Simple.
 Just ask!
 Speak to your current customers and determine what they want, what their challenges are and what they need, even what their motivations are.
 Include these details in your target market section of your marketing plan and keep revisiting and refining it as you continue to learn more about your audience.